 School psychologists certainly make a good salary.
 But salaries vary a lot based on location, years of experience and a variety of other factors.

-Employment of school psychologists is expected to grow 11 percent between 2012 and 2022.
+Employment of psychologists is expected to grow 19 percent between 2014 and 2024.
 National long-term projections of employment growth may not reflect local and/or short-term economic or job conditions, and do not guarantee actual job growth.Learn More

 School psychologists can work in private practice and in a number of educational environments.
 Read 7 common questions about the job.